drjingma/LogRatioReg/README.md

 This repository contains the R code for reproducing the results in our paper titled ``Variable selection for balance regression with applications to microbiome compositional data'' which are organized in three folders:
 * Functions/: Functions for various methods, e.g., our supervised log-ratio method, and utility functions for their comparison.
-* Simulations/: Simulated data and results from comparing the methods on them.
+* Experiments/: Simulated data and R scripts for comparing the methods on simulations.
-* Data/: Results from comparing the methods on two case studies.
+* Data/: Data and R scripts for comparing the methods on two case studies.

 If you are interested in fitting our supervised log-ratios method for your own analyses, please see the GitHub repository [drjingma/slr](https://github.com/drjingma/slr) for instructions on how to install the most updated version of our R package.